 How Do Solar Panels Work?

 Solar panels, also known as photovoltaic (PV) panels, absorb energy from sunlight and convert it into electricity to power your home.
-The power generated by solar panels starts as direct current (DC) electricity, passes through a solar inverter, and becomes alternate current (AC) power.
+The power generated by solar panels starts as direct current (DC) electricity, passes through a solar inverter, and becomes alternating current (AC) power.
 Finally, the converted energy flows through your home’s wall outlets and charges any connected batteries.

 If you have an off-grid solar system, your home will rely entirely on the electricity generated by your solar panels.
 A solar battery will store extra energy to use later, when your panels are not actively producing power.
 However, most systems are connected to the grid.
 If your grid-tied solar system doesn’t fully cover your electricity needs, you can get the remaining power from the grid.
 Excess energy can be sent back to the grid or stored for later use.

-• The number and type of solar panels you need depends on your home’s design and the available sunlight.
+• The number and type of solar panels you need depend on your home’s design and the available sunlight.
 Some companies offer a wide selection of panels, while others may stick to one particular brand or type.
 Most solar panel systems are placed on your home’s roof, but ground-mounted solar panels are also available.
 These panels can be set up at the ideal angle to maximize efficiency.

 What Are the Benefits of a Solar Panel System?